HomeBlog Home

 The drywall ceiling is similar to installing drywall on the walls.
 The hardest part of this process is managing the weight of the drywall panels while standing on an elevated surface.
 Working with someone else will make this easier.

-Before starting, ensure the ceiling hoists are properly spaced and attached.
+Before starting, ensure the ceiling hoists are correctly spaced and attached.
 You will then plan the layout of the panes to align to the right.
-Working with someone will make it easier, or you may choose to use lightweight drywall panels if you are alone.
-Make sure you apply primer as well before you paint just like the walls.
+Working with someone will make it easier, or you may use lightweight drywall panels if you are alone.
+Make sure you apply primer before you paint, just like the walls.

 9. Finish the Floor